deskmatik/deskmatik/README.md

 ### How to build the source code?
 It can be built using Arduino IDE.
 Currently supports ESP8266 boards.
 Please reffer to ESP8266 documentation https://github.com/esp8266/Arduino
+IMPOTRANT: Don't forget to ulpload the files from "data" folder to SPIFFS

 ### Configuration
  - check config.h file.